relay-integrations/relay-github/steps/repositories-describe/README.md

 object representing that repository.
 If you pass filter/order params, it will return a list of all matching repos.

-By default, this list is only the full name of each repository.
+By default, this list is only the name of each repository.
 If you'd like more fields returned, list them in the `fields` parameter.